 - Line 1 update with your Account SID

 - Line 2 update with a valid destination

 - Line 3 update with a valid sender number

 - Line 4 update with the desired message text

 - Line 5 update with your Account SID and Auth Token

 Replying to an Incoming Message via TwiML

-In a TwiML reply, the best way to insert a line break is to just use a new line.
+In a TwiML reply, you can insert a line break by just using a new line.

 Here’s an example TwiML script:

-These examples should deliver a message with “Here is my first line” on line one, and then “Here is my second line” on line two.
+This TwiML reply should deliver a message with “Here is my first line” on line one, and then “Here is my second line.” on line two.